 Point Pleasant, OH (1813 - present river town with less residents than in the past)

 Classification: historic town

-Location: Monroe Township, Clermont County - On U.S. 52 at the intersection of State Rt.
-232
+Location: Monroe Township, Clermont County - On US 52 at the intersection of SR 232

 His parents Jesse Grant (1794 - 1873) & Hannah (Simpson) Grant (1798 - 1883) rented their home in Point Pleasant for $2 a month.
-In the 1930's the house was moved from it's original location near the Ohio River because of concerns about the possibility of floods & took a river barge tour to several cities around the country.
-After that the house took a train ride to Columbus, OH where it was displayed at the Ohio State Fairgrounds before returning back to Point Pleasant in 1936 to the spot where it now sits.
+In the 1930's the house was moved from its original location near the Ohio River because of concerns about the possibility of floods.
+It took a river barge tour to several cities around the country.
+After that, the house went on a train ride to Columbus, OH where it was displayed at the Ohio State Fairgrounds before returning back to Point Pleasant in 1936 to the spot where it now sits.
 Grant's Birthplace Home is open for tours Wednesday - Saturday 9 a.m - noon & 1 - 5 p.m.
-April through October 31.
-Ohio Historical Marker # 5 - 13 is in the front yard of the house & tells it's story.
+April through October 31st.
+Ohio Historical Marker # 5 - 13 is in the front yard of the house & tells its story.

-The Grant Memorial Church on State Rt.
-232 was built in 1868 & towers over the other buildings in town.
-The Grant Memorial Bridge on U.S. 52 was built in 1927 & is highlighted by Ohio Historical Marker # 4 - 13.
-Besides all of the Grant locations, Point Pleasant also has an old one room schoolhouse that sits on State Rt.
-756 East off of State Rt.
-232. Point Pleasant Cemetery is on Point Pleasant Cemetery Rd. north of the church & is a pretty sight to see on top of a big hill.
+Grant Memorial Church on SR 232 was built in 1868 & towers over the other buildings in town.
+Grant Memorial Bridge on US 52 was built in 1927 & is highlighted by Ohio Historical Marker # 4 - 13.
+Besides all of the Grant locations, Point Pleasant also has an old one room schoolhouse that sits on SR 756, east off of SR 232.
+Point Pleasant Cemetery is on Point Pleasant Cemetery Rd north of the church & is a pretty sight to see on top of a big hill.
 The post office ran from 1826 - 1983.